-We hold up the “Proverbs 31 woman” as the example for the perfect wife, but when I look at her, I see a woman who is “not properly submitted” based on the standard that some hold.
-I have been studying the passage a bit.
+We hold up the “Proverbs 31 woman” as the example for the perfect wife, but when I look at her, I see a woman who is “not properly submitted” based on the standard some hold today.
+I’ve been studying the passage a bit.

-Moving on, we are told that the heart of her husband trusts in her.
-In his mind, he is confident about her, and he is secure in trusting himself to her.
-This is not a withdrawn woman who mindlessly follows her husband’s lead.
+Moving on, we are told the heart of her husband trusts in her.
+He is confident about her, and he is willing to trust himself to her.
+This isn’t a withdrawn woman who mindlessly follows her husband’s lead.
 She had a mind of her own, and her husband trusts her to0 use it for his good.

 This woman seeks and works wool and flax, and does an excellent job bringing in a wide variety of fine foods for her family.
 While we can assume her husband has “delegated” these tasks to her, he is not micro managing her.

-Then there is verse 16.
+Then there’s verse 16.
 “She considers a field, and after receiving permission from her husband, she buys it.”
 If you know the passage, you know that is not what it says.
 The verse actually says she “considers” the field.
 The Hebrew word means, “to have a thought, devise, plan, consider, purpose.”
 Nowhere is there anything about her checking with her husband!
-She may have discretionary household money for this kind of thing, but it seems it is her decision.
+She may have discretionary household money for this kind of thing, but it seems it’s her decision.

-Later we read that she considers her merchandise is profitable, and that she makes and sells garments to merchants.
+Later we read she considers her merchandise is profitable, and she makes and sells garments to merchants.
 This lady is a businesswoman, and a successful one at that!

 The lady also gives to the poor and helps the needy.
-Again, we do not read that this happens after she clears it with her husband.
-No doubt they have discussed this kind of thing, but she acts on her own/
+Again, we don’t read this happens after she clears it with her husband.
+No doubt they have discussed this kind of thing, but she acts on her own.

 We find in verse 26 that this woman is full of wisdom and speaks God’s truth.